 Today we live in the 21st century and most of us grew up with the promise of a StarTrek replicator in our future.
 Yet 3D printing is still a fringe item.
-Aside from needing better marketing, I feel that there are a few things that need to happen For 3D printers to finally start being adopted by mainstream users.
+Aside from needing better marketing, I feel that there are a few things that need to happen For home 3D printing and start being adopted by mainstream users.

 We have Thingiverse and other sites but you will quickly get bored of a 3d printer if you just print off these sites.
 What we need is a site that its only purpose is to make 3d models for consumers to print.
 I’m not talking about sharing models.
 I mean you pay a subscription to access models of consumer goods.
 Housewares,tools,Toys,etc. Everything would be modeled with detailed instructions on how to print and what to print it out of along with suggested machines for best results.
 I can’t tell you how many times I have found a great model only to have a failed print because they didn’t mention that I needed to modify my cooling or use more infill.
 A person being paid to model with the intent to print would also add supports right into to the models and to make them easier to print.
 We have a lot of sites that do a some of that but not a complete system.
 You would have modelers making new prints often and quality control testers making sure prints come out well on most machines and an easy to use interface that would allow people to quickly find what they need or request a model be made (for an extra fee).
 No more scrolling through 12 pages of models to find that one thing you need.

 I enjoy modeling things but a consumer is going to want to sit down do a quick search and hit print.
 Most people don’t want to learn to 3d model they just want to print stuff.
 To do that we need a proper storefront with employees whose job is to make models for 3d printing at a consumer level.

 Full-color 3d FDM Printing – home 3D printing